So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Backpacker volunteer house in South America with natural roof

-A spider-invested home.
+A spider-infested home.

 Photo: @Lauramcblonde